The Complete Guide to Turkish Coffee in 2024

 It’s important to wait around four minutes before drinking the coffee to allow it to cool enough to experience its flavours.

-A lot of people that are not accustomed to drinking Turkish coffee consume the coffee immediately after preparation.
+Many people who are not accustomed to drinking Turkish coffee consume it immediately after preparation.
 This results in the ingestion of the floating layer of coffee grounds and is very unpleasant.

 Due to coffee grounds being in the cup, the coffee continues to extract due to thermodynamics (residual heat).
 It’s therefore important to drink the coffee within 10 minutes or so of preparation to avoid over-extraction (bitterness).

-If you want to drink sweetened Turkish coffee, the sugar must always be added to the cezve during preparation.
+To enjoy sweetened Turkish coffee, always add the sugar to the cezve during the preparation process.
 It’s not possible to add sugar later on in the cup as stirring to dissolve the sugar would whip up the unfiltered coffee grounds at the bottom, resulting in a very muddy brew.

 Make sure to order your coffee with sugar if you want it sweetened.
 Keep reading to find out how to order Turkish coffee in Turkey like a local.